What's this all about?

 Having trouble with a control you found on the site?

 The project won't compile because it's missing files

 Most likely, the project uses a dependency management tool like Cocoapods, Carthage, or Swift Package Manager to manage its own dependencies.
 Make sure you clone the project and check the README to see what sorts of dependencies it has, and how to install them.

 I found a bug in a control, what should I do?

 Your best bet is to post an issue on the GitHub repository.
-Although lots of control authors do watch comments on the repositories here, not all of them do.

 My company/client requires us to not acknowledge any open source components in our project.
 Can I use this component?